estellel-github/todo-app-webpack/README.md

 ---

-## Reflection on Vanilla JavaScript
+## Reflection on challenges

-While building this project using vanilla JavaScript (TypeScript), I encountered significant challenges related to creating, updating, and managing DOM elements dynamically.
+While building this project using vanilla JavaScript (with TypeScript), I encountered significant challenges related to creating, updating, and managing DOM elements dynamically.

 Although the project was functional, the following limitations became clear: